Ngũgĩ wa Thiong'o: Exile

 While in exile, Ngũgĩ worked with the London-based Committee for the Release of Political Prisoners in Kenya (1982–98).
 Matigari ma Njiruungi (translated by Wangui wa Goro into English as Matigari) was published at this time.
-In 1984, he was Visiting Professor at Bayreuth University, and the following year was Writer-in-Residence for the Borough of Islington in London.
+In 1984, he was a Visiting Professor at Bayreuth University, and the following year was Writer-in-Residence for the Borough of Islington in London.
 He also studied film at Dramatiska Institute in Stockholm, Sweden (1986).

-His later works include Detained, his prison diary (1981), Decolonising the Mind: The Politics of Language in African Literature (1986), an essay arguing for African writers' expression in their native languages rather than European languages, in order to renounce lingering colonial ties and to build an authentic African literature, and Matigari (translated by Wangui wa Goro), (1987), one of his most famous works, a satire based on a Gikuyu folk tale.
+Ngũgĩ's later works include Detained, his prison diary (1981), Decolonising the Mind: The Politics of Language in African Literature (1986), an essay arguing for African writers' expression in their native languages rather than European languages, in order to renounce lingering colonial ties and to build authentic African literature, and Matigari (translated by Wangui wa Goro), (1987), one of his most famous works, a satire based on a Gikuyu folk tale.
+Describing himself as a "literary migrant", he also stated: "I had to be away from my mother tongue to discover my mother tongue."

 Ngũgĩ was Visiting Professor of English and Comparative Literature at Yale University between 1989 and 1992.
-In 1992, he was guest at the Congress of South African Writers and spent time in Zwide Township with Mzi Mahola, the year he became a professor of Comparative Literature and Performance Studies at New York University, where he held the Erich Maria Remarque Chair.
-He is currently a Distinguished Professor of English and Comparative Literature as well as having been the first director of the International Center for Writing and Translation at the University of California, Irvine.
+In 1992, he was a guest at the Congress of South African Writers and spent time in Zwide Township with Mzi Mahola, the year he became a professor of Comparative Literature and Performance Studies at New York University, where he held the Erich Maria Remarque Chair.
+He served as Distinguished Professor of English and Comparative Literature and was first director of the International Center for Writing and Translation at the University of California, Irvine.

-2000s
+21st century

 On 8 August 2004, Ngũgĩ returned to Kenya as part of a month-long tour of East Africa.
 On 11 August, robbers broke into his high-security apartment: they assaulted Ngũgĩ, sexually assaulted his wife and stole various items of value.
-When Ngũgĩ returned to America at the end of his month trip, five men were arrested on suspicion of the crime, including Ngũgĩ's own nephew.
-In the summer 2006 the American publishing firm Random House published his first new novel in nearly two decades, Wizard of the Crow, translated to English from Gikuyu by the author.
+When Ngũgĩ returned to the U.S. at the end of his month-long trip, five men were arrested on suspicion of the crime, including one of his nephews.
+In 2006, the American publishers Random House published his first new novel in nearly two decades, Wizard of the Crow, translated to English from Gikuyu by the author himself.

 On 10 November 2006, while in San Francisco at Hotel Vitale at the Embarcadero, Ngũgĩ was harassed and ordered to leave the hotel by an employee.
-The event led to a public outcry and angered both African-Americans and members of the African diaspora living in America, prompting an apology by the hotel.
+The event led to a public outcry and angered both African-Americans and members of the African diaspora living in America, which led to an apology by the hotel.